-"Investment Manager" means Portfolio & Pension Management Limited, or such other entity as is appointed to act as the investment manager of the Company from time to time.
+"Investment Manager" means the ACD and/or such other entity as is appointed to act as the investment manager of the Company from time to time.

 "IOSCO" means the International Organisation of Securities Commissions.

 "MiFID II" means the Markets in Financial Instruments Directive 2014/65/EU.